ChloeL-E/msp2/README.md

 - The soil image was by [Freepik](https://www.freepik.com/free-vector/outer-space-surface-landscape_24060283.htm#query=mud%20cartoon&position=6&from_view=search&track=ais&uuid=7c1748f2-05b7-472a-b167-9066fccc2161)

 - [onlinepngtools](https://onlinepngtools.com/remove-png-background ) was utilised to make the mole, soil and veus fly trap backgrounds transparent.

+- [cloudconvert] (https://cloudconvert.com/) was used to convert images to webp format.

+- [tiny.png](https://tinypng.com/) was used to compress images.

 - [imageresizer]](https://imageresizer.com/crop-image) was used to crop the soil background image